Space debris: Hazards

 A micrometeoroid left this crater on the surface of 's front window on STS-7.

 To spacecraft

+Collision on Launch Avoidance lead to delayed spacecraft launches to avoid potential conjunctions/collisions during launch.
+Seen here is a Collision Avoidance analysis that mandated a four-minute delay for the launch of SPADEX in 2024.

 Space junk can be a hazard to active satellites and spacecraft.
-It has been suggested that Earth orbit could even become impassable if the risk of collision becomes too great.
+It has been suggested that Earth orbit could even become impassable if the risk of collision becomes too great, a phenomenon known as Kessler syndrome.

 However, since the risk to spacecraft increases with exposure to high debris densities, it is more accurate to say that LEO would be rendered unusable by orbiting craft.
 The threat to craft passing through LEO to reach a higher orbit would be much lower owing to the short time span of the crossing.